spree/spree/guides/content/developer/deployment/deployment_options.markdown

 !!!
-Adding too many workers for the amount of available memory will have a negative effect on overall performance so it’s important to get the worker count correct for your application / memory combination.
+Adding too many workers for the amount of available memory will have a negative effect on overall performance so it's important to get the worker count correct for your application / memory combination.
 !!!